RobertoMolinero/codingDojo/01 kata/00 function/01 greetingKata/README.md

 This is a classic example of Detroid (or "Classic" or "bottom-up") TDD.
 With each new requirement an additional functionality is added to the previous one.

+Note: I have slightly modified one requirement.
+In steps 5 and 7 there is a comma before the final "and".
+This looks wrong to me.
+It also contradicts the requirement from step 6, where this comma is missing.

 ## Requirement 1

 Write a method greet(name) that interpolates name in a simple greeting.
 For example, when name is "Bob", the method should return a string "Hello, Bob.".